Reviews You Can Rely On

 165 pound weight limit

 This board is not a speed demon and will not go up steep hills.
 It is also not ideal on rough surfaces or off-road.
-We don't recommend trying to max out its speed as it became unstable at the top end.
-All that said, it comes at an incredible price, plays music, and is likely all a smaller entry-level rider will need.
+We don't recommend maxing out its speed as it became unstable at the top end.
+All that said it comes at an incredible price, plays music, and is likely all a smaller entry-level rider will need.
 If you want to spend a little more money and get a little more offroad performance, we recommend the Swagtron Swagboard Twist T580.

 Read more: XPRIT Classic review